Organic whole clove

 The clove is one of the oldest and most valuable eastern spices, introduced by Muslim sailors to Medieval Europe.
 Its name comes from the Latin clavus, meaning nail, in reference to the shape of its flower bud (2).
 In the 16th Century, the Portuguese took control of the Indian Ocean maritime route and the clove trade, until it passed into the hands of the Dutch the following century (5).
 After introducing clove trees to the islands of Reunion and Mauritius in the late 18th Century, the French promoted global interest in this spice (1).

-Currently, the majority of its production is used to manufacture kretek (a cigarette local to Indonesia) and only 10% is used for traditional medicine, the food industry (as preservatives, flavourings), cosmetics and pharmaceuticals (6).
+Currently, the majority of its production is used to manufacture kretek (a cigarette local to Indonesia) and only 10% is used for food industry (as preservatives, flavourings) and cosmetics (6).

 COMPOSITION AND BENEFITS

-Cloves have been used for centuries as a tonic in traditional Chinese medicine and to treat respiratory and digestive problems in Indian Ayurvedic medicine (2).
+Cloves have been used for centuries as a tonic in China and for the control of respiratory and digestive problems in India (2).

 Nutritionally, cloves are rich in proteins, omega 3, fibre, carbohydrates, minerals (calcium, phosphorus, iron, sodium and potassium) and vitamins (vitamin A, B1, B2, C, niacin) (2, 7).

-Their therapeutic benefits are due to their tannin, phytosterol (8) content, and their essential oils (15-20%), such as carvacrol, thymol and cinnamaldehyde.
-All have medical applications, but eugenol is its most significant constituent.
+Their benefits are due to their tannin, phytosterol (8) content, and their essential oils (15-20%), such as carvacrol, thymol and cinnamaldehyde.
+All have beneficial applications, but eugenol is its most significant constituent.
 Its concentration (up to 90%) (1) defines the potency of the clove’s aroma (6).

 Eugenol is largely responsible for giving cloves their antioxidant, antimicrobial, anti-inflammatory, antifungal, antiviral, local anaesthetic, antispasmodic and antiseptic activity (8, 9).